Dharun235/RA_2025/Documentation of work.md

 - Code will be debugged by Ilaria and Marta during the vacation and the experiment will start from August 2nd week.
 - Sample videos sent to Ilaria for reference of how game works.
 ---

+# **19/08/2025**
+- Worked from 9-15.
+- Web scraping of all the pepper related documents is on procress and have to upload in outlook folder shared by Ilaria and to be continued on friday.
+---